lokeshkalyan-data/lokeshkalyan-data/README.md

 - AI & Prompt Engineering

 ## 🎯 Goal
-To work in ISRO / IMD and contribute to climate and atmospheric research.
+To work in Ocean/Atmospheric Services and contribute to climate and atmospheric research.

 ## 🚀 Current Focus
 - Learning Python for data analysis